-- 2.1 The Annual Meeting will: - (a) confirm the Mayor as the person who is to preside at meetings; - (b) approve the Members (and substitute Members) of the Combined Authority; agree the portfolio responsibilities of each of the Leaders and any functions delegated to them; - (c) elect the Deputy Mayor; - (d) approve the minutes of the last meeting; - (e) receive any declarations of interest from Members; - (f) receive any announcements from the Mayor and/or the Chief Executive; - (g) consider any recommendations from the Audit and Governance Committee;
+- 2.1 The Annual Meeting will: - (a) confirm the Mayor as the person who is to preside at meetings; - (b) approve the Members (and substitute Members) of the Combined Authority; agree the portfolio responsibilities of each of the Leaders and any functions delegated to them; - (c) elect the Deputy Mayor; - (d) approve the minutes of the last meeting; - (e) receive any declarations of interest from Members; - (f) receive any announcements from the Mayor and/or the Group Chief Executive; - (g) consider any recommendations from the Audit and Governance Committee:

-- (h) appoint the Overview and Scrutiny Committee; - (i) appoint the Audit and Governance Committee; - (j) appoint the Transport Committee; - (k) appoint such other Committees as the Combined Authority considers appropriate; - (I) appoint the membership of the Committees referred to in the preceding sub-paragraphs after: - (i) deciding the number of members to be appointed to each Committee, and their term of office; - (ii) allocating seats to political groups in accordance with political balance requirements, and; - (iii) considering any nominations received from the Constituent Authorities and from the Local Enterprise Partnership. - (m) appoint the Chair and Vice-Chair of the Overview and Scrutiny Committee from amongst the members of the Committee, after considering any proposal put to them by the Committee; except that the chair shall not be a member of a registered political party of which the Mayor is also a member.
-When the Mayor is not a member of a registered political party the Chair of the Committee shall not be a member of the registered political party which has the most representatives among the members of the Constituent Authorities on the Combined Authority, or where two or more parties have the same number of representatives, a member of any of those parties; - (n) appoint the Chair and Vice-Chair of the Audit and Governance committee, after considering any proposal put to them by the Committee, the Chair and Vice-Chair of the Transport Committee and of any other Committees established by the Combined Authority. - appoint the Vice-Chairs of the Committees referred to in the preceding sub-paragraphs; - (p) appoint to outside bodies; - (q) agree the officer scheme of delegation; - (r) consider amendments to the Combined Authority's procedure rules, as appropriate; - (s) approve the Combined Authority's allowances scheme;
+- (h) appoint the Overview and Scrutiny Committee; - (i) appoint the Audit and Governance Committee; - (j) appoint the Transport Committee; - (k) appoint the Freeport Board, upon the recommendation of the Mayor in accordance with Part 1 paragraph 106; - (I) appoint the Board of the South Tees Development Corporation, upon the recommendation of the Mayor in accordance with Part 1 paragraph 89; - (m) appoint such other Committees as the Combined Authority considers appropriate; - (n) appoint the membership of the Committees referred to in the preceding sub-paragraphs after: - (i) deciding the number of members to be appointed to each Committee, and their term of office; - (ii) allocating seats to political groups in accordance with political balance requirements; and - (iii) considering any nominations received from the Constituent Authorities and from the Local Enterprise Partnership. - (o) appoint the Chair and Vice-Chair of the Overview and Scrutiny Committee from amongst the members of the Committee, after considering any proposal put to them by the Committee; except that the chair shall not be a member of a registered political party of which the Mayor is also a member.
+When the Mayor is not a member of a registered political party the Chair of the Committee shall not be a member of the registered political party which has the most representatives among the members of the Constituent Authorities on the Combined Authority, or where two or more parties have the same number of representatives, a member of any of those parties; - (p) appoint the Chair and Vice-Chair of the Audit and Governance committee, after considering any proposal put to them by the Committee, the Chair and Vice-Chair of the Transport Committee and of any other Committees established by the Combined Authority. - (q) appoint the Vice-Chairs of the Committees referred to in the preceding sub-paragraphs;

-- (t) decide the date and time for the ordinary meetings of the Combined Authority Cabinet; - (u) consider any other business set out in the notice convening the meeting.
+- (r) appoint to outside bodies; - (s) agree the officer scheme of delegation; - (t) consider amendments to the Combined Authority's procedure rules, as appropriate; - (u) approve the Combined Authority's allowances scheme; - (v) decide the date and time for the ordinary meetings of the Combined Authority Cabinet; - (w) consider any other business set out in the notice convening the meeting.